amdonatusprince/spacetar-on-oasis/README.md

 ## What's next for Spacetar
 Spacetar represents more than a socialFI decentralized application; it's a movement.
 In the future, we envision further enhancing the platform:

 * **Expanded Features:** Our smart contract still has a lot of features that we'll continuously refine and expand on based on user feedback and evolving needs, ensuring it remains a cutting-edge and responsive platform.
-Also, we would be building out an admin section of the dApp so as to moderate things as the community grows.
+Also, we would be building out an admin section of the dApp so as to moderate things as the community grows and an option for users to customize their avatars.

+* **Token Gated Access:** This feature will allow users to be able to create private rooms where they can share resources or have private conversations with specific people.
+The access will be granted by the admin based on his specified criteria.

 * **Decentralized Exchange**: We would be working to integrate DEX into Spacetar so that users can be able to swap their reward tokens, stake their tokens, or gift reward tokens to other community members.